Discrepancies are Virtue: Weak-to-Strong Generalization through Lens of Intrinsic Dimension: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Denny Wu for insightful discussions.
+The authors would like to thank Denny Wu, Stephen Tu, and Mohammad Tinati for insightful discussions and feedback on the paper.
 The experiments are supported by the PLI computing cluster.
 YD acknowledges support of NYU Courant Instructorship.
 JDL acknowledges support of Open Philanthropy, NSF IIS 2107304, NSF CCF 2212262, NSF CAREER Award 2144994, and NSF CCF 2019844.
 This material is based upon work supported by the U.S. Department of Energy, Office of Science Energy Earthshot Initiative as part of the project “Learning reduced models under extreme data conditions for design and rapid decision-making in complex systems” under Award \#DE-SC0024721.